usethesource/rascal-website/courses/GettingStarted/Troubleshooting/ContinuationPrompt/ContinuationPrompt.md

 #### Pitfalls

-If you type an empty line in the middle of a complex command, it is cancelled:
+* If you type an empty line in the middle of a complex command, it is cancelled:
 ```rascal-shell
 import IO;
 for (int i <- [0..11]) {

 ```
+* When copy/pasting code from an editor into the shell, frequently empty lines occur that trigger the cancellation behavior.